Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Discussion outlook

-Do and Norbury have recently introduced a $q$-analog of the Weil--Petersson volumes defined via a continuous recursion \cite{DN}.
+A related yet distinct line of development has been pursued by Do and Norbury, who have recently introduced a $q$-analog of the Weil--Petersson volumes defined via a continuous recursion \cite{DN}.
 Their construction is closely related to our pruned correlators, but follow from a particular limit of ours.
 More precisely, their volumes arise as a \emph{top-degree limit} of those considered in \cref{sec:DSSYK:rec}, obtained by assigning $\deg b_i = 1$ and $\deg \zeta_q(d) = d$ and keeping only the leading terms.
 For example, in the genus-$1$, $1$-point case, their volume is $\frac{L^2}{48} + \zeta_q(2)$, while our corresponding pruned correlator is $\frac{L^2 - 4}{48} + \zeta_q(2)$.
 Importantly, their $q$-volumes are labeled by continuous boundary lengths, they cannot reproduce the lattice count on moduli space obtained in the $q\to 0$ limit, and do not agree with the correlators of the DSSYK matrix model considered by Okuyama \cite{Oku23}.

+As for non-double-scaled theories, beyond the discrete Mirzakhani-type recursion derived in this paper, there must also exist discrete analogues of the string and dilaton equations.
+In fact, Okuyama \cite{OkuyamaCap} has recently applied the discrete Laplace transform of \cref{sec:discrete:rec} to the genus-zero, one-point function to introduce what he calls the cap amplitude.
+He then shows that pruned correlators obey a discrete dilaton equation, thus illustrating another discrete facet of topological recursion.
+It would be equally interesting to investigate whether a discrete analogue of the string equation can be formulated within this framework.

-\textbf{Beyond perturbative discreteness.} Although we have referred to these matrix model correlators as \emph{discrete volumes}, the picture of a weighted count of isolated points on moduli space breaks down non-perturbatively in the interaction couplings (at each order in $1/\ms{N}$).
+\textbf{Beyond perturbative discreteness.} Although we have referred to pruned matrix model correlators as \emph{discrete volumes}, the picture of a weighted count of isolated points on moduli space breaks down non-perturbatively in the interaction couplings (at each order in $1/\ms{N}$).
 It would be very interesting to make the resulting picture precise.
 We expect the integrand on moduli space to be sharply peaked around these points at weak coupling, with a characteristic width set by the coupling.